What To Expect?

 Minimum ages: 12 for flat water trips & 14 for river trips

 Stand Up Paddle Boarding is one of the fastest growing water sports in the country right now, and we can offer you a really fun introductory experience trying it out for 2 or 4 hours on flat water, a half-day (4 hour) trip on a river with some small gentle rapids (water levels permitting), or if water levels are above normal a 6 or 8 hour river trip.
 Participants should be aware that our paddle boards have stable weight limits of 120 lbs and 260 lbs, so participants heavier than that should opt for kayaking or rafting.
 We will also need to know everyone's height and weight prior to the trip, so we can be sure we have enough paddle boards to accommodate the size of everyone in your group!
 Our flat water trip options require us to arrive early and carry all the boards to the water, so when you arrive we can fit you for a life jacket, size you for a paddle, and begin our instruction.
 Following the trip, my staff will also spend close to an hour on the vehicle shuttle and reloading process (especially for groups of 3 or more).
 This means that a two hours on the water trip is priced as a 4 hour trip to cover staff work time before and after the trip.
 We have found over time, that unless someone is really fit or a really experienced paddle boarder, a 2 hour trip is a great first experience!
-A 2 hour trip, with our owners off-season discount (which has been extended from now to May 31st, 2022) will cost $150.00 for up to 4 people (this is total cost for 4 people / not per-person), and $45 per-person for each additional person up to our limit of 8.
+A 2 hour trip, with our owners off-season discount (which has been extended from now to May 31st, 2022) will cost $150.00 for up to 4 people (this is total cost for up to 4 people / not per-person), and $45 per-person for each additional person up to our limit of 8.
 Please read the restrictions on our owners / off-season rates on our trip prices page!

 What To Wear?